jvo203/fits_web_ql/README.md

 sudo make install

 ##
-install Google's libvpx 1.11.0 or higher
+install Google's libvpx 1.11.0 or higher; if your libvpx is < 1.11 fits_web_ql version 4.2.11 should be used

 macOS: "brew install libvpx"